-- Street Law: William & Mary law students, serving on teams with lawyers from the law firm of Hunton & Williams, teach diverse and disadvantaged high school students in Richmond, Virginia, about substantive areas of law, the legal profession, and legal career pathways.
+- Street Law: William & Mary law students, serving on teams with lawyers from the law firm of Hunton & Williams, teach diverse high school students in Richmond, Virginia, about substantive areas of law, the legal profession, and legal career pathways.

 - Student Legal Services: Law students assist and provide referrals for members of the William & Mary community for a variety of legal problems.

 - Students for the Innocence Project (SFIP): Law students raise awareness about wrongful convictions, conduct exonoree outreach, and assist The Mid-Atlantic Innocence Project with prevention and correction of wrongful convictions.

 - Williamsburg Community Legal Clinics: Partnering with volunteers from the Williamsburg Bar Association and the Community Action Agency, students help low-income clients with matters involving bankruptcy, child support/custody, contracts, employment, immigration, landlord-tenant, restoration of driving privileges and voting rights, uncontested divorce, and wills and probate.